 For children who are coughing, use homemade cough medicines.

-- Children 1 year and older can use 1/2 to one teaspoon of honey or corn syrup as needed.
+- Children 1 year and older can use 1/2 to 1 teaspoon of honey or corn syrup as needed.
 Honey will help thin the secretions and loosen the cough.
 Research has shown honey is better than drugstore cough syrups at reducing the frequency and severity of nighttime coughing.

 - For kids 6 years and older, use cough drops to coat the irritated throat.
 You can also use hard candy if cough drops aren't available.